 Hiring for Open Undergraduate Research Assistant Positions!!

-($15/hour during Academic Year)
+($15/hour during Summer)

 The Undergraduate Research Assistant Program pairs inexperienced students with faculty who are in need of assistance on their own research projects.
 In doing so, students who do not have sufficient research experience to design and carry out their own URG project gain first-hand mentored knowledge of research practices in their discipline, while faculty who would not otherwise be able to hire Research Assistants (RAs) get help with their own projects.

 All URAPs pay $15 per hour.
 Since the maximum award for Summer URAPs is $3,500, this comes to ~233 hours, to be worked between the time the student is entered in the Kronos payroll system and August 24, 2018.
 Some positions may split the hours between two students.
 If you are interested in more than one position, you may separately apply to each one, but it is expected that your cover letter will be tailored to each position.